Mary Jo Sanders

-Mary Jo Sanders (born January 13, 1974, in Auburn Hills, Michigan) is a female professional boxer.
-She is also daughter of NFL Hall of Famer, Charlie Sanders.
+Mary Jo Sanders (born January 13, 1974) is an American retired professional boxer.
+She is the daughter of NFL Hall of Famer, Charlie Sanders.

+Professional career

+In March 2007, Sanders defended her IBA middleweight title against Valerie Mahfood, this would end up being the last women's world title fight on English-language television in the U.S for 10 years.
 In a highly anticipated bout in 2008 with Holly Holm, a fight in which Sanders was favored to win, Holm won via decision.
 The two had a rematch four months later and fought to a draw.
-It was the last time Sanders fought.
-Her record is 25 wins, 8 by knockout, with 1 defeat, and 1 draw.
+She was inducted into the International Women's Boxing Hall of Fame in 2018.